amazon-connect/amazon-connect-streams/Documentation.md

 *Note that if you are only using CCP, please follow [these directions](#initialization)*

 Initializing the Streams API is the first step to verify that you have everything set up correctly and that you are able to listen for events.
+To get latest streams file and allowlist required urls follow [these instructions](#getting-started)

 ### `connect.agentApp.initApp(name, containerId, appUrl, config)`